 SAMSARA means “the ever turning wheel of life” in Sanskrit.
 The film is a beautifully shot series of contrasts showing sacred temples, industrial factories, performance, art and many other ways humans are behave and interact in different ways.
 It is one of my favourite documentaries.
 One of the reasons I love it is because it provides a holistic perspective of the dynamics existing in the world without an imposing narrative.
 It allows you to explore and interact emotionally by disengaging the mind.
-You are shown fluid real-time and time-lapse sequences of events concerning humanity on our planet and then left to learn from your feelings (as in meditation).
+You are shown fluid real-time and time-lapse sequences of events concerning humanity on our planet and left to learn from your feelings as in meditation.
 It serves as an axis mundi; a ritual to perceive the self through the communication of physical and spiritual concepts.
-Some people, naturally, will get more out of it than others because of the layers existing within our individual perceptions; it reflects you, the viewer, yet offers the opportunity for a breakthrough.
+Some people, naturally, will therefore get more out of it than others because of the layers existing within our individual perceptions; it reflects you, the viewer, yet offers the opportunity for a breakthrough.

 I watched it first with a few friends at my place and was positively affected and touched by the film overall because of how enchanting the visuals and accompanying cinematic ambient soundtrack are.
 As it is pure in its message, if an extra-terrestial came to earth to learn about human nature, I would definitely recommend Samsara.
 The second time I saw it so happened to be in the cinema section of a London squat party.
 In the middle of the film, there is a brutal contrast against the visually stunning images of people living in harmony with nature which was challenging to watch.
 It showed assembly line meat factories spliced by images of people rushing around train stations, women in bikinis being auctioned, commuters stuck in traffic jams and so on.
 Little yellow chicks wince in the chicken factory as their beaks are sawn off then mechanically plucked from the conveyor belt by their little wings and tossed into a chute.
 The scene ends in a brightly lit supermarket with packages of meat going through the checkout and prices adding up.

 Two guys who had just dropped acid came over to smoke with me just as this sequence began.
-They looked very uncomfortable and turned their backs to the screen saying they couldn’t watch it.
+They looked very uncomfortable and turned their backs to the screen saying they can’t watch it.
 It always bothers me when people refuse to face things that make them uncomfortable, so I asked why.
 Their response was, “It shows us how much those creatures are just like us.”
 I’d missed that point when performing my first autopsy on the film.
 I found the sequence to be horrific and depressing for obvious reasons but there was a powerful message beyond reactionary guilt.
 We shut off our hearts, take these creatures out of their environment and destroy them for our consumption just as those who seek to profit do the same to us.
 We are human livestock- we wait in line, sit in our cubicles and live this life of repetition until we are useless.
 It’s a cycle motivated by greed and heartlessness, perpetuated by desensitisation and suffering, like a vulgar tiered fountain of blood overflowing onto a beautiful garden.
 I pondered the question, “How can we treat vulnerable beings with respect and dignity when we aren’t being treated in that way by those positioned above us?”
 How can we expect people to understand this when they too, are so cut off from their true nature to know any better?
-Life is commoditised, another carcass on the production line bearing an insulting price tag.
+Life is commoditised, another carcass on the conveyor belt bearing an insulting price tag.